SDPI inks MoU with Saudi think tank

 Dr Suleri speaking on the occasion said that focusing and collaborating with a Saudi think tank was mainly due to having long-lasting relations between two nations.
 He said that both countries have historic, religious and cultural ties.
 He said that ‘Rasanah’ and SDPI can conduct joint research on issues of mutual interest such as climate change, trade, and regional cooperation.
 He said that Pakistan can learn from Saudi water conservation strategies, as KSA turned their deserts into green lands.
 Pakistan should export skilled human resources to KSA, as KSA is on way of becoming a service-based economy and they want more IT and computer literate human resources.

-Dr Alsulami said that the institute focuses on regional issues with special focus on Iranian Affairs and the developments taking place in the South and Central Asia.
+Dr Alsulami said that his think tank was a relatively new institute in the Kingdom which was established around three and half years ago.
+He said that the institute focuses on regional issues with special focus on Iranian Affairs and the developments taking place in the South and Central Asia.
+The institute covers issues such as climate change, economy, energy and sustainable development.
+He said that ‘Rasanah’ means depth in Arabic and understanding and reaching out through communications in Persian.
+He said that through this sort of collaboration, we wish to further connect to Pakistani people and enhance people to people relations between the two countries.

 ‘Rasanah’ is a Saudi-based independent research and studies institute specialising in regional affairs.
 ‘Rasanah’ was ranked top in Saudi Arabia and 10th in the Middle East and North Africa region and 28th as Best Regional Studies Centre by 2017 Global Go To Think Tank Index Report.